 Where to buy?

 We usually buy green chili peppers from our local Indian grocery stores.
-They usually carry the indian green chili, Thai chili, serrano and jalapeno.
+They usually carry Indian green chili, Thai chili, serrano, and jalapeno.

 Choose the green chiles that are bright green in color, plump, and unbruised.